scalameta/metaconfig/docs/reference.md

 restructured but still need to provide backwards compatibility.

 This can be accomplished in one of two ways:
-- via a call to `.withSectionRenames(...)` with explicit rename arguments
+- via a call to `.withSectionRenames(...)` with explicit rename arguments, with each argument either:
+  - a tuple with `(old section name, new section name)`, or
+  - an explicit `metaconfig.annotation.SectionRename` instance which
+    also adds a partial function re-mapping `metaconfig.Conf` value
 - via a call to `.detectSectionRenames` when the target type is provided with one or more `@SectionRename(...)` annotations